dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 |   `00`     | Suspend           |
 |   `01`     | Resume            |
 |   `02`     | Resume for update |

+### Subcommand 0x24: Set unknown data (fw 3.86 and up)

+Gets a 38 byte long argument.

+Sets a byte to `x01` (enable something?) and sets also an unknown data (configuration? for MCU?) to the bt device struct that copies it from given argument.
+Replies with `x80 24 00` always.

+### Subcommand 0x25: Reset 0x24 unknown data (fw 3.86 and up)

+Sets a byte to `x00` (disable something?) and resets the previous 38 byte data to all zeroes.
+Replies with `x80 25 00` always.

 ### Subcommand 0x28: Set unknown MCU data